AKarismatik/KRSMailBundle/README.md

-KRSMailBundle
+RjEmailBundle
 =============

-The symfony2 KRSMailBundle provide an easy way to manage application email templates.
+The symfony2 krsEmailBundle provide an easy way to manage application email templates.

 Features include: